MicrosoftDocs/azure-devops-docs/docs/search/code/administration.md

 See [Uninstall or disable an extension](../../marketplace/get-vsts-extensions.md#uninstall-disable-extension) in the Marketplace documentation.

 <a name="config-tfs"></a>
-## Configure Code Search in Team Foundation Server
+## Configure Code Search/Work Item Search in Team Foundation Server

 Code Search is available in Microsoft Team Foundation Server 2017 and later.
+Work Item Search is available in Microsoft Team Foundation Server 2017 Update 2 and later.
-Configure Code Search using the dedicated pages in the TFS Configuration Wizard as you install TFS.
-You can also [configure and unconfigure Code Search](#uninstall-tfs) afterwards by running the TFS Configuration Wizard again or lauching the Search Configuration Wizard.
+Configure the Search service using the dedicated pages in the TFS Configuration Wizard as you install TFS.
+You can also [configure and unconfigure Search](#uninstall-tfs) afterwards by running the TFS Configuration Wizard again or lauching the Search Configuration Wizard.

 <a name="hardware-recommendations"></a>
 ### Hardware recommendations

-Code Search can be used on any size physical server or virtual machine that runs TFS 2017 or above.
+Search can be used on any size physical server or virtual machine that runs TFS 2017 or above.
 It can be configured on the same server as TFS, or on a separate server dedicated to Search.
-When configuring Code Search on the same server as TFS, you must take into account in the existing CPU utlization factor due to TFS itself.
-In most cases you should consider configuring Code Search on a separate server.
+When configuring Search on the same server as TFS, you must take into account the existing CPU utlization factor due to TFS itself.
+In most cases you should
+consider configuring Search on a separate server.

 For acceptable performance in multi-user scenarios, consider the following recommendations:

-* Less than 250 users with Code Search co-located on the TFS server:
+* Less than 250 users with Search co-located on the TFS server:
   - Quad core processor, 8 GB (minimum) RAM
   - CPU Utilization factor less than 50%
   - Fast hard drive backed by Solid State Drive (SSD) storage<p />

-* Less than 500 users with Code Search located on a [separate server](#separate-server):
+* Less than 500 users with Search located on a [separate server](#separate-server):
   - Dual core processor, 8 GB (minimum) RAM
   - Fast hard drive backed by Solid State Drive (SSD) storage<p />

-* Less than 1,000 users with Code Search located on a [separate server](#separate-server):
+* Less than 1,000 users with Search located on a [separate server](#separate-server):
   - Quad core processor, 16 GB (minimum) RAM
   - Fast hard drive backed by Solid State Drive (SSD) storage<p />

-* More than 1,000 users with Code Search located on a [separate server](#separate-server):
+* More than 1,000 users with Search located on a [separate server](#separate-server):
   - Quad core processor, 16 GB (minimum) RAM
   - Fast hard drive backed by Solid State Drive (SSD) or Storage Area Network (SAN) storage<p />

+* TFS server with Multiple ATs:
+  - Install Search on a [separate server](#separate-server)<p />

 * TFS server CPU utilization greater than 50% before installing Code Search:
-  - Install Code Search on a [separate server](#separate-server)<p />
+  - Install Search on a [separate server](#separate-server)<p />

 **Disk space requirement**:

 The amount of disk space taken up by Search depends mainly on the type of code files in version control that will be indexed.
-As a general guideline, allocate upto 30% of the size of all the collections that will be indexed.
+As a general guideline, allocate upto 35% of the size of all the collections that will be indexed.

 ### Software Dependencies

-Code Search has the following dependencies, which are installed automatically as part of the configuration:
+Search has the following dependencies, which are installed automatically as part of the configuration:

 * [Elasticsearch](https://www.elastic.co/products/elasticsearch) by Elasticsearch BV (see Note 1)